IRS Forms

 Let us say your client is a professional services firm that must issue dozens of 1099-NEC forms, but you are waiting on partner K-1s that feed contractor totals.
 You see the issue by mid-January, and you know you will miss the January 31 furnish date.

-- January 20, confirm the gap and prepare Form 15397 listing 1099-NEC, with the count of affected recipient copies and the original due date.
+• January 20, confirm the gap and prepare Form 15397 by checking the 1099-NEC box on line 4 (do not enter return counts) and noting the original recipient due date.

-- Once approved, use the added time to finalize and QC statements, then furnish within the new window.
+• Once approved, use the added time to finalize and QC statements, then furnish within the new window.
+The IRS does not send an approval letter, you only hear back if the request is incomplete or denied, so silence effectively means the extension is granted.

 Remember, this only covers the recipient copies.
 If you also need more time to file with the IRS, submit a separate Form 8809.